 It is possible that your responses may show that the teaching profession may not be best suited to you right now.
 If this is the case, you should not consider this to be a personal failure in any way, and you are welcome to contact us to discuss your options.

 Work and Life

-Entry to this degree will not be possible through Professional Experience only: this is consistent with current practice for degrees in the School of Education.
+Entry to this degree will not be possible based on work experience only.
+This is consistent with current practice for accredited Initial Teacher Education degrees taught by the School of Education.

 English Proficiency Requirements

 Applicants need to meet Curtin’s English Language requirement as all degrees are taught in English.
 If your education degrees were not solely in English, as per the International Handbook of Universities or the World Higher Education Database, please attach a scanned original copy of English Proficiency Test results.

 This degree has a higher level of English required for admission.
 In order to meet the English entry requirements for this degree, you will need to provide evidence of one of the following:

 - Successful completion of at least one year full-time or equivalent of an undergraduate or postgraduate coursework degree level study at a recognised University in Australia.